hiveeyes/documentation/doc/source/goals.rst

   The telemetry data is transmitted to the data collection backend for storage, postprocessing, redistribution, visualization and analysis.

+- .. todo:: The constraints are somewhat harsh in all terms of efficiency, flexibility and robustness.

 - Software running on the embedded sensor node devices and on the backend side are both available under libre software licenses like GPL and AGPL.